corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Here's an example with code that **won't compile**.

-Say you have a trait `Widget` which has a method that returns a copy of itself:
+Say you have a trait `Widget` that has a method returning a copy of itself:

 ```rust
 trait Widget {